posty-studio/autoblue/readme.txt

 With Autoblue, you can share your WordPress posts to Bluesky automatically and effortlessly.
 It uses your featured image to make your posts stand out, and you can add a custom message to truly make each post your own.

+== External services ==

+This plugin connects to the Bluesky API to retrieve user information and share posts to Bluesky.
+It's needed to connect your Bluesky account to your WordPress site, share your posts to Bluesky, and display likes and replies on your site.

+When you share a post, it sends the post title, featured image, and custom message to the Bluesky API.

+This service is provided by "Bluesky PBC": [terms of use](https://bsky.social/about/support/tos), [privacy policy](https://bsky.social/about/support/privacy-policy).

 === Stay connected ===

 * [View on GitHub](https://github.com/posty-studio/autoblue)